jakobbskov/sovereign-strength/docs/systemnote.md

 - session intensity
 - whether the system should bias toward lighter work

+Important limitation:

+The current documented check-in remains mostly global.
+It does not yet document a mature local irritation layer such as:
+- knee pain
+- back pain
+- calf irritation
+- side-specific soreness

+That means the engine can reason about family fatigue more strongly than it can reason about explicit local tissue symptoms.

+## Exercise identity layer

+The exercise system now contains more than minimal display metadata.

+Seed exercise definitions include fields such as:

+- `category`
+- `movement_pattern`
+- `difficulty_tier`
+- `input_kind`
+- `progression_mode`
+- `progression_style`

+This identity layer allows the backend to treat exercises as related members of broader movement families rather than isolated names.

+That supports:

+- family-level fatigue interpretation
+- substitution between related exercises
+- controlled variation
+- more coherent review/input behavior

 ## Fatigue model

 The fatigue model is one of the core decision layers in the system.